Articles

 Step 2.
 Adjust the trigger

-Go to the Triggers menu, click New, open Trigger Settings, and select Submit Form:
+Go to the Triggers menu, click New, open Trigger Settings, and select Form Submission:

 In the window that opens, you’ll see two checkboxes:

 After you activate error checking, additional settings appear.
 If you enable the trigger, specify the URL of the page that contains your form.
-And if you activate the trigger, specify the form ID that we mentioned above:
+If you activate the trigger, specify the form ID that we mentioned above:

-Come up with a convenient and understandable name for the trigger, such as Submit a Request, and save it.
+Come up with a convenient and understandable name for the trigger, such as Submitting a Request, and saving it.

 Step 3.
 Check whether the trigger works